ayesha1/Banking-System/README.md

 This is a database application which acts like a simple banking system.
 This project is implemented using DB2, Java, and JDBC.
 For the GUI it uses JavaFx

-The implementation is also recorded on <a href="https://youtu.be/P4ePMCL0mXo">YouTube</a>
+The walkthrough is also recorded on <a href="https://youtu.be/P4ePMCL0mXo">YouTube</a>

 You have to have JavaFX in the library and running on the latest eclipse ( version 8).